-Now, give you Google Analytics custom report a name.
-This way, if you ever decide to create more than one custom report for your website, you can tell the difference between them.
+Now, give your Google Analytics custom report a name.
+That way, if you ever decide to create more than one custom report for your website, you can tell the difference between them.

 Next we’ll take a look at the different report types you can choose from.